java-native-access/jna/www/WindowsDevelopmentEnvironment.md

 `native/Makefile` and make sure the cross-compiling mingw64 tools are in your path.

+If you get errors such as `'\r': command not found`, run `dos2unix -f [filename]` for each file that it's complaining about.

 To use the MS compiler, ensure that the 64-bit versions of cl.exe/ml64.exe/link.exe are in your PATH and that the INCLUDE and LIB environment variables are set properly (as in VCVARS.BAT).